ij-build/ij/README.md

 | ssh-identity         |            | An additional SSH key fingerprint required to be present in the host's SSH agent. |
 | timeout              |            | The maximum time a build plan can run in total. |

-### Login
+### Login Command

 This command can be invoked as `ij login`.
 Login to all [registries](https://github.com/efritz/ij/blob/master/docs/registries.md#user-content-registries) defined in the config file.

-### Logout
+### Logout Command

 This command can be invoked as `ij logout`.
 Logout from all [registries](https://github.com/efritz/ij/blob/master/docs/registries.md#user-content-registries) defined in the config file.

-### Rotate Logs
+### Rotate Logs Command

 This command can be invoked as `ij rotate-logs`.
 Remove all but the most recent run from the `.ij` directory in the current project.

 ## License